dinv/FreshTomatoes/README.md

 # FreshTomatoes
 This repository contains code for FreshTomatoes, a miniature project that generates a webpage with movie titles, posters, and trailers.
+The code is written using Python, and utilizes The Movie Database (TMDb) API v3.
-This was created for the Full Stack Web Developer nanodegree program with Udacity.
+Originally created for the Full Stack Web Developer nanodegree program with Udacity.

 ##Setup
 0) Clone this repository